dsnezhkov/zombieant/README.md

 - Preload the payload into a target binary at specific, often known target address, and release the original binary for its full execution lifecycle.
 The payload executes in the memory space of the target process while the target process runs.
 - Find ways to inject/preload generically, irrespective of the available API.
 We do not need to hook a specific set of APIs since we are not trying to subvert the target logic per se but only enslaving it to execute our code and use it as a decoy.
-- Expand malware features by brining mode modules out of band by:
+- Expand malware features by bringing other modules out of band by:
 	- loading via chained preloads
 	- loading via weak references
     - loading via dynamic scripting
-    - loading via payload broker hosts
+    - loading via out of process payload broker hosts

 Our goal is to gain a few points over the defense:

-- DFIR can lift the pristine target executable, but gets unmodified, clean exe (a cradle or a system binary).
+- DFIR can lift the pristine target executable preloaded with malware module, but often gets an unmodified, clean exe (a cradle or a system binary).
-- EDRs can see the code executing by approved binaries in the process table.
+- EDRs can see the code executing by approved binaries in the process table, and therefore trust the integrity of the known process.
-- EDRs may not be able to fully trace inter-process data handoff (pipes, POSIX shared memory, code over sockets, memory resident executables and shared libraries available over file ephemeral file descriptors, etc.)
+- EDRs may not be able to fully trace inter-process data handoff when preloaded modularized malware call on external data interchange (pipes, POSIX shared memory, code over sockets, memory resident executables and shared libraries available over file ephemeral file descriptors, etc.)
 - Parent / Child process relationships in Linux can be fully transitive.
-If you have the right to start the parent process, you should be able to fully own its execution resources, and its progeny resources;
+If you have the right to start the parent process, you should be able to fully own its execution resources, and the resources of its progeny;
-- Limited explicit reliance on `dlopen()` as it may be traced or hooked by EDRs.
+- Limit explicit reliance on `dlopen()` as it may be traced or hooked by EDRs.

-    > Note: `dlopen()` API allows you to use libraries that you do not depend on directly (and which may or may not be present on the system at the time of invocation).
-In case of preloading, the libraries that you do depend on directly (such as `libc.so`, or `<your_payload>.so`) do not need to be `dlopen()`'ed as the loader will have already mapped them for you before your program starts, and are not optional as the loader will fail hard if they are missing.
+    > Note: `dlopen()` API allows you to use libraries that you do not depend on directly at runtime (and which may or may not be present on the system at the time of invocation)i but could be loaded into the process later in process lifecycle.
+In case of preloading, the libraries that you do depend on directly (such as `libc.so`, or `<your_payload>.so`) do not need to be `dlopen()`'ed as the loader will have already mapped them for you before your program starts.

 ---